Eco-friendly products boost customer satisfaction

 Clearly communicate how and why your product is sustainable.

-Got friends that think sustainable products are bad for business?
+Have friends that think sustainable products are bad for business?

-Send them this, we’ll all be better off.
+Share this research with them, we’ll all be better off.

 When we’re aware that the product we’re consuming is sustainable, we enjoy it and its associated experiences more.
 It doesn’t matter whether we chose the product because it’s sustainable or it just happens to be so.